Nasirilahi/ES6-Tutorials/const-let/const-let.md

 }
 console.log(dogYears); // error because it's scoped only to the above block
 ```
-So now we need to remember that **We can declare variables only in its scope**
+So now we need to remember that **We can declare variables only in its scope**.
-lets we have declared the following variables :-
+suppose we have declared the following variables :-
 ```js
 let a = 10;
 let b = 20;